 Another drawback of Wi-Fi is that it is location-based so it usually only covers small areas effectively and depending upon where you place your device it may not be able to get a strong enough signal to maintain reliable connectivity.

 When a company is looking to deploy a machine or device that needs connectivity in their own store, office, or building then Wi-Fi is often their first choice.
 This is because they already pay for the internet connectivity so there are no additional charges they have to factor in and they are already managing the security of that network themselves.

 If the reliability of their internet is strong enough to operate their other business operations than it can usually handle adding another device without complications.
 They can also use large amounts of data without worrying about additional costs since the connectivity is not based on usage, but rather speed.

-With cellular connectivity, data plans are purchased based on the application that are priced well for lower data consumption needs (typically 5GB or less), but can become costly with higher data consumption.
+With cellular connectivity, data plans are purchased based on the application that is priced well for lower data consumption needs (typically 5GB or less) but can become costly with higher data consumption.

 As you can see, both cellular connectivity and Wi-Fi have their strengths and weaknesses depending upon the application and location of a device.
 When uptime, security, placement flexibility and speed to market are your highest priority, OptConnect’s fully managed solution is a great option.

 To speak to one of our connectivity experts give us a call at 1.877.678.3343.